The $k_{R}$-property of free Abelian topological groups and products of sequential fans: Abstract

 These results generalize some well-known results on sequential fans.
-Furthermore, we generalize some results of K. Yamada on the free Abelian topological groups by applying the $k_{R}$-property of two product of the sequential fans.
-Finally, some interesting open questions about the $k_{R}$-spaces are posed.
+Furthermore, we generalize some results of Yamada on the free Abelian topological groups by applying the above results.
+Finally, we pose some open questions about the $k_{R}$-spaces.